saad696/ReChat/README.md

 Runs the app in the development mode with nodemon.\
 Open [http://localhost:5000](http://localhost:5000)

-### more update about the application on this website:
+### More update about the application on this website: